-If you're an entrepreneur, understanding the value of your company becomes increasingly important as the business grows, especially if you want to raise capital, sell a portion of the business, or borrow money.
+What's more, knowing how to value your business becomes increasingly important as it grows, especially if you want to raise capital, sell a portion of the business, or borrow money.

 How to Value a Business

 Company size is a commonly used factor when valuing a company.
 Typically, the larger the business, the higher the valuation will be.
 This is because smaller companies have little market power and are more negatively impacted by the loss of key leaders.
 In addition, larger businesses likely have a well-developed product or service and, as a result, more accessible capital.

 Is your company earning a profit?

 If so, this a good sign, as businesses with higher profit margins will be valued higher than those with low margins or profit loss.
 The primary strategy for valuing your business based on profitability is through understanding your sales and revenue data.